How many grants are given in a year and how big are the grants?

 How does PYP Seattle avoid conflicts of interest between Board Members and nonprofits included in grant cycles?

-If a PYP Seattle Board Member becomes a Grant Champion in any grant cycle, or if it is deemed she has a vested interest in one or more of the nonprofits included in that grant cycle, she shall be considered a Conflicted Board Member (“CBM”) and removed from involvement in all administrative duties of that grant cycle.
-Vested interest scenarios include, but are not limited to: a Board Member who may be a client or recipient of services offered by a grant cycle nonprofit, a Board Member who may be a board member of a grant cycle nonprofit, or a Board Member who may be related to a board member of a grant cycle nonprofit.
+If a PYP Seattle Board Member becomes a Grant Champion in any grant cycle, or if it is deemed she/they has a vested interest in one or more of the nonprofits included in that grant cycle, she/they shall be considered a Conflicted Board Member (“CBM”) and removed from involvement in all administrative duties of that grant cycle.
+Vested interest scenarios include, but are not limited to: a board member who may be a client or recipient of services offered by a grant cycle nonprofit, a board member who may be a board member of a grant cycle nonprofit, or a board member who may be related to a board member of a grant cycle nonprofit.

 Administrative duties that will be removed from the CBM are the following:

-The CBM shall be allowed to participate in all aspects of Pitch Night itself (with the exception of access to the other Grant Champions’ presentation slides), including:
+The CBM may participate in all aspects of Pitch Night itself (with the exception of access to the other Grant Champions’ presentation slides), including:

 If the Grants Chair becomes a Grant Champion, either an interim Grants Chair will be appointed or Grants Chair duties will be assumed by remaining board members.